enthought/traits-futures/docs/source/guide/intro.rst

 |WAITING|
-   The background task has been scheduled to run, but has not yet started executing (for example, because the thread pool is still busy dealing with previously-submitted tasks.
+   The background task has been scheduled to run, but has not yet started executing (for example, because the worker pool is still busy dealing with previously-submitted tasks.

 |EXECUTING|
-   The background task is currently executing on one of the thread pool workers.
+   The background task is currently executing on one of the workers.

 |COMPLETED|
    The background task has completed without error.
 For a progress task or a